-Generally Federal law requires employee benefit plans with more than 100 active participants to have an independent audit of the plan performed and to include audited financial statements with the form 5500 filing.
+Generally, Federal law requires employee benefit plans with more than 100 active participants to have an independent audit of the plan performed and to include audited financial statements with the form 5500 filing.
 One of the most important decisions a plan administrator makes as part of their fiduciary duties is selecting a qualified, independent audit firm.
 So when making this decision, what really matters?
-Here are three factors to consider when choosing a benefit plan auditor.

 Federal law requires an employee benefit plan auditor to be licensed or certified as a public accountant by a State regulatory authority.
 In addition, the auditor must be independent and not have any financial interests in the plan or the plan sponsor.

 Employee benefit plan audits are quite different from corporate audits.
 One of the most common reasons for deficient accountants’ reports is the failure of the auditor to perform tests in areas unique to benefit plans.
 The more training and experience an auditor has with employee benefit plan audits, the more familiar the auditor will be with specialized benefit plan auditing standards.
 Some key questions to ask when considering an auditor are: How many employee benefit plan audits do they perform each year?
 Does the audit firm have a dedicated team that focuses on employee benefit plan audits?
 Is there specialized employee benefit plan audit training?